slaeryan/slaeryan.github.io/posts/cylance-smartav-bypass.md

 This stage is known as the **Post-Exploitation** phase where the attackers perform various actions on the target machine so as to accomplish their initial goal(s).

-This may include installing other implants, achieving persistence so that the implant survives a reboot, confidential data exfiltration, keylogging, pivoting etc.
+This may include installing other implants, achieving persistence so that the implant survives a reboot, confidential data exfiltration, keylogging, pivoting etc. among other things.

 ## A working demo of the attack
 Here is a working demo of the attack in question which is successfully able to bypass Cylance Smart AV: